Ellawangari/DevOps-Project008/README.md

 ****Project Implementation****

-The project tasks were to prepare two storage infrastructure on Linux servers and implement a basic web solution using WordPress.
+The project tasks were to configure a Load balancer and a  local DNS name resolution to access the web servers from the load balancer server.

 ****Key Takeaways****
 -  Learned what is a Load Balancer(distributes clients’ requests among underlying Web Servers and makes sure that the load is distributed in an optimal way.) and its concepts.